View all news articles below, or select a news category to the right.

 Holiday Closure for the Friends Office

-There will be a Volunteers Information Day on Monday, 4th February 2019 with normal office procedures beginning on Tuesday, 5th February.
+There will be a Volunteers Information Day on Monday, 3rd February with normal office operations beginning on Tuesday, 4th February 2020.

 Online Shop Sales over Christmas

 While the office is closed, our online shop will remain open for business.
 However, as many of our volunteers will be on holidays, it may take longer than normal to service orders.
 We will endeavour to dispatch shop orders within 5 business days.

 If you want to shop for last minute Christmas purchases we undertake to dispatch any orders received by midday on Wednesday, December 18th, on that day.